How Does Alignment Enhance LLMs' Multilingual Capabilities? A Language Neurons Perspective

 \subsection{Language Neurons Identification}

-Based on the neuron identification algorithm introduced in \S\ref{subsec:method-language-neurons-detection}, we identify the language-specific neurons, language-related neurons, and language-agnostic neurons in the model.
+Based on the neuron identification algorithm, we identify the language-specific neurons, language-related neurons, and general neurons in the model.
 To further validate the effectiveness of our algorithm, we report the changes in Accuracy (defined as producing numerically correct answers in the correct language) after deactivating the identified neurons across different languages.
 Following~\citet{tang-etal-2024-language}, we also report changes in the perplexity~(PPL) scores of LLMs in Appendix.
-Experiments are conducted on both the base model and the aligned model, with results presented in Figure~\ref{fig:mistral-mgsm-heatmap}.
-We report the results of both language-specific neurons, deactivating language-specific \& language-related neurons, and deactivating language-specific \& language-related \& general neurons.
+Experiments are conducted on the base model, with results presented in Figure~\ref{fig:mistral-mgsm-heatmap-acc}.
+We report the results of three settings, deactivating language-specific neurons, deactivating language-specific \& language-related neurons, and deactivating language-specific \& language-related \& general neurons.
 The higher PPL change (darker cells) indicates the stronger reliance on the neurons be deactivated.

-It can be found that \textbf{the performance for each specific language mostly relies on both its language-specific neurons and language-related neurons rather than other neurons}, as the diagonal elements in each row show the highest changes in PPL.
+It can be found that \textbf{the performance for each specific language mostly relies on both its language-specific neurons and language-related neurons rather than other neurons}, as the diagonal elements in each row and column show the highest changes in PPL.
 However, \textbf{different languages vary in the extent to which they rely on their corresponding language-specific and language-related neurons}, reflecting differences in cross-lingual alignment across different languages.

 Notably, deactivating both language-specific and language-related neurons leads to a more pronounced effect compared to deactivating only language-specific neurons.
-These observations support the following findings: (1) Our algorithm effectively identifies language-specific and language-related neurons; (2) For a given language, in addition to its language-specific neurons, there are also a substantial number of shared language-related neurons contributing to its performance; (3) Deactivating all the language-related neurons of one language doesn't cause significant impacts on the model's performance in other languages, which indicates that the language-related neurons for a specific language are relatively evenly dispersed across multiple other languages.
+Suggesting that for a given language, in addition to its language-specific neurons, \textbf{shared language-related neurons also significantly contribute to its performance}.

+Also, deactivating all the language-related neurons of one language doesn't cause significant impacts on the model's performance in other languages, which indicates that the language-related neurons for a specific language are relatively evenly dispersed across multiple other languages.
 The above findings confirm the validity of the language neurons identified by our method and further provide insights into the characteristics of language neurons.